 While bird migration is widely studied and fairly well understood today, it wasn’t always so.
 In fact, the phenomenon was such an enigma that wild and magical theories were taken seriously and even accepted as truth.

 It took nothing short of a miracle to uncover the mystery of migration.

 No other bird flies as far as the North American Arctic tern.
 Tracking studies have found the birds make annual journeys of about 44,100 miles, nearly equal to a trip “around the world.”
 In its lifetime of up to 25 years, the Arctic tern could easily travel the distance between the Earth and the moon, times three (620,000 miles)!
 The journey some birds make in search of food and warmth is both monumental and heroic.
 For centuries it was shrouded in mystery, and speculation ran wild.

 One theory, dating back to the ancient Greeks, held that certain birds’ seasonal disappearance was due to hibernation, much like their furry counterparts.
 Aristotle himself postulated that they morphed into other birds and back again.
 Many even believed that they flew to the moon and back.
 While we now know that many birds do have the endurance to fly great distances, even the Arctic tern would take several years to accomplish that feat, regardless of the daunting atmospheric challenges it would face.

-Perhaps the most fanciful explanation is that of the crane’s annual disappearance being due to an ongoing war with the Pygmies.
-In his epic tale The Iliad (eighth century BC), Homer references to this myth in comparing the Trojan army with cranes:
+Perhaps the most fanciful explanation of the crane’s annual disappearance is due to an ongoing war with the Pygmies.
+In his epic tale The Iliad (eighth century BC), Homer references this myth in comparing the Trojan army with cranes:

 shriek of cranes down from heaven